 - Cabrini Boulevard between W. 177th Street and W. 178th Street to the George Washington Bridge (2013 installation)

 - W. 179th Street between Amsterdam Avenue and Cabrini Boulevard (179th serves as a motorist access point to the GWB)

 - W. 180th Street between Cabrini Boulevard and Amsterdam Avenue

 - Ft.
 George Hill between Fairview Avenue and Dyckman Street (parking protected)

 The proposal, presented to the CB 12 transportation committee in May, includes two to four miles of lanes on Amsterdam Avenue, possibly interrupted at intersections with “prohibitively high traffic volumes,” and on St. Nicholas Avenue between Fairview Avenue and Broadway.

 Bike lanes would be refurbished for the full lengths of Ft.
-Washington Avenue, which runs from W. 160th Street to north of W. 190th, and Seaman Avenue, which parallels Broadway from Dyckman/200th Street to W. 218th.
+Washington Avenue, which runs from W. 160th Street to north of W. 190th, and Seaman Avenue, which parallels Broadway from Riverside Drive to W. 218th Street.

 On W. 180th Street, DOT would simply paint in a bike lane to the right of moving auto traffic.
 On W. 179th, the proposal would convert a motor vehicle lane to a bike lane and a two-foot buffer, while also maintaining parking on both sides.

 Thanks to residents who have advocated tirelessly on behalf of safer streets, CB 12 has seen a pretty remarkable turnaround.
 While still protective of free on-street parking, in 2011 board members unanimously passed a resolution asking DOT to explore bike infrastructure improvements for Washington Heights and Inwood.